Anomalous Criticality of Absorbing State Transition toward Jamming

 \section{Abstract}

-\textbf{Abstract:} The jamming transition is traditionally regarded as a geometric transition governed by static contact networks.
-Recently, dynamic phase transitions of athermal particles under periodic shear provide a new lens on this problem, leading to a conjecture that jamming transition corresponds to an absorbing-state transition within the Manna (conserved directed percolation) universality class.
-Here, by re-examining the biased random organization model, a minimal model for particles under periodic shearing that the conjecture is based on, we uncover several criticality anomalies at high density at odds with Manna universality class.
-In three-dimensional monodisperse systems, we find crystallization disrupts the absorbing transition, while in dense binary mixtures, a distinct transition from absorbing to active-glass states emerges, signifying a new universality class of dynamic phase transition.
-Closer to the jamming point, the quenched heterogeneity in the contact network smears the dynamic transition via Griffiths effects and drives the system toward heterogeneous directed percolation.
-We propose a field theory with fractional time dynamics that unifies these phenomena, establishing a theoretical framework linking jamming, disorder, and dynamic criticality.
+\textbf{Abstract:} Jamming transition is traditionally regarded as a geometric transition governed by static contact networks.
+Recently, dynamic phase transitions of athermal particles under periodic shearing provide a new lens on this problem, leading to a conjecture that jamming transition corresponds to an absorbing-state transition within the Manna (conserved directed percolation) universality class.
+Here, by re-examining biased random organization models, minimal models for particles under periodic shearing that the conjecture is based on, we uncover several criticality anomalies at high density at odds with the Manna universality class.
+In three-dimensional monodisperse systems, we find crystallization disrupts the absorbing transition, while in dense binary mixtures, a distinct transition from absorbing to active-glass state emerges, signifying a new dynamic universality class.
+Close to the jamming point, the quenched heterogeneity in the contact network of binary systems smears the dynamic criticality via Griffiths effects and drives the system toward heterogeneous directed percolation.
+For close-packed crystal structures, Griffiths effect is absent.
+However, the dynamic criticality still seems to deviate from the Manna model.
+These phenomena are explained by a field theory with fractional time dynamics that links jamming, disorder and dynamic criticality.